Jensen Motors – The Interceptor years

 In 1968 this car was sold to a member of the public, a dentist named Mr. Atkins of Canterbury U.K. In 1976 this car was auctioned by Bonhams in London and was bought by a Dr. Knapp of New Jersey, USA.
 It was to remain in the States until 1988 when it was brought back to the U.K. by Jensen Cars Ltd., the company that had risen from the ashes of the original Jensen Motors Ltd.

 Since then it has been owned by Mr. Michael Williams, a member of the Jensen Owners Club and the current owner Mr. Derek Chapman.
 At the bottom of the page there is a link to Derek’s excellent website dedicated to the Jensen P66.
 Note – Derk Chapman subsequently sold the car at auction.

 courtesy Mike Jones, chief engineer, Jensen 1972 -75

 FF (Ferguson Formula – 4WD) 1966 – 71 easily identifiable externally by the additional front wing air vents.
 The FF is 4 ins longer than the Interceptor in order to accommodate the transfer gearbox.
 It used the same 6.3 Ltr.
 V8 engine as the standard car but the chassis frame is different in a number of respects.
-One, whereas the Intereceptor uses a similar twin centre tube chassis to that used on the C-V8 model, the FF reverted back to using the 541S perimeter tube chassis.
+One, whereas the Interceptor uses a similar twin centre tube chassis to that used on the C-V8 model, the FF reverted back to using the 541S perimeter tube chassis.
 This was in order to accommodate the Ferguson four wheel drive transfer box.
-Also,forward of the front bulkhead is completely different, it incorporates a welded box section tube sub-frame to which the bottom wish bones of the front suspension and an LM25 cast aluminium front differential carrier are mounted.
+Also, forward of the front bulkhead is completely different, it incorporates a welded box section tube sub-frame to which the bottom wishbones of the front suspension are attcahed and an LM25 cast aluminium front differential carrier is mounted.
 I know this detail because I designed it as a 23 year old.